poult-lab/daily-word/english_words_ learning.md

 [verb] Our proposal tries to accommodate the special needs of minority groups.

 "to **consider** sth, such as sb's opinion or a fact, and be influenced by it when you are deciding what to do or explaining sth"

-09.room  [ruːm]

-[verb] She and Nancy roomed together at college.

-"to rent a room somewhere; to share a rented room or flat/apartment with sb"